 Esther Staubli is one of the best female referees at the moment.
 I got the chance to ask her a few questions for my blog.
 She shares here experiences about refereeing at big tournaments, like World Cups, European finals and international games.
 In 2019 she will be refereing at the Women’s World Cup.
+Her first game was Australia vs Brazil.

 A great insight into professional refereeing.
 Interesting to see how much dedication and effort she puts into it.